Lissandra

 Thanks a ton to MOBAfire for giving my guide an honourable mention.
 I didn't actually expect to get anything, but hey, I can't complain!

-HUGE thanks to @Vaileigh for giving me the beautiful seperator and to @cosmicbim for letting me use their sketch (that I commissioned :p) in the fun facts section aswell as all the "paid" actors that helped me out setting up videos/screenshots to explain some concepts.You all are truly wonderful.
+HUGE thanks to @SubjectRina for giving me the old beautiful chapter seperator seen in the support item section, to all the "paid" actors that helped me out setting up videos/screenshots to explain some concepts and Katasandra again for donating parts of their marvelous mid guide's code.
+I would also like to thank my good friend Flipper for proofreading my guide and HUGE thanks BoarAnon for giving me the beautiful paragraph and chapter separator.You all are truly wonderful.
 Take care and have a good one.

 3.8.2021 - Added further details about Zeke's.
 Updated Testing tab.